Supernatural Wiki: Overview

-Supernatural Wiki was launched on August 12, 2006, following the first season of Supernatural. originally managed by a collective of fans, since 2008 the administrator of the site has been Australian fan Jules Wilkinson.
+Supernatural Wiki was launched on August 12, 2006, following the first season of Supernatural.
+Originally managed by a collective of fans, since 2008 the administrator of the site has been Australian fan Jules Wilkinson.
 The site provides detailed episode synopses, character biographies, pop culture and music references, information on folklore and religion as well as information on the cast and crew.
 It also documents tie-in material including official novels, magazines, and associated web-material.

 Unique amongst wiki sites for TV series, Supernatural Wiki also documents the show's Fandom.
 This includes creative works such as fan fiction including slash fiction, fan videos, fan art, fanzines and other fan-works.
 Fandom activities such as fan conventions – both fan-run and professional conventions attended by the cast and crew – are covered as well as are fan websites, media blogs and charity fund-raising.
 The history and culture of the Supernatural fandom is documented, including the Argot peculiar to this fandom.

-Additionally the site conducts interviews with the production staff on the show and also runs events during conventions such as San Diego Comic-Con International called "Wayward Cocktails" which bring the fans, cast and crew of the show together.
+Additionally the site conducts interviews with the production staff on the show and also runs events during conventions such as San Diego Comic-Con called "Wayward Cocktails" which bring the fans, cast and crew of the show together.

 In 2019, there were 4.2 million visits to the site.